System Design Space

 Shared resources

-All VMs share one host's resources but stay isolated at guest OS and hypervisor levels.
+All VMs share one host's resources while staying isolated at the guest-OS and hypervisor layers.

-How the request reaches nginx inside the VM
+How a request reaches Nginx inside a VM

-The request path passes through the host network interface, the hypervisor virtual switch, the guest OS and the service inside the VM.
+Even a simple HTTP request crosses several layers here: the host network card, the hypervisor's virtual switch, the guest operating system, and only then the service inside the VM.

 Request path: internet → host → hypervisor → VM → service